error7404/PONG/README.md

 # PONG
-a pong game in threeJS with server side logic
+a pong game in threeJS

 ## Installation